seandalaiocht/seandalaiocht.github.io/about.md

 Interested readers will find much to learn regarding the process whereby their Irish ancestors entered the United States largely as despised foreigners, transitioned to Irish-Americans who chose to preserve many key elements of their culture but eventually integrated themselves deeply into American culture and society.

-### More Information

-Over 41 million Americans can claim Irish ancestry.
-This represents 14% of the U.S. Population.

 ### Contact me

 [ward@umd.edu](mailto:ward@umd.edu)